 #4 Run a Presale – 5 Days

-At this point, you should be 5 days into creating your online course.
-The next 5 days are going to be spent on getting people to buy your course.
 Doing this helps us verify that people are interested in your course.
-If you can get 1 person to buy your course you can likely get a 100 people to buy your course.
+If you can get one person to buy your course, you can likely get 100 people to buy your course.

 Related Article: You can also read my article on my first-course presale here.

-Also since this is your first course keep the price lower to entice your early adopters to buy.
+Also, since this is your first course, keep the price lower to entice your early adopters to buy.

 #5 Get Feedback – 2 Days